eddmann/eddmann.github.io/_posts/2016/2016-01-07-recursive-functions-using-a-trampoline-in-clojure.md

 ; Caused by: java.lang.StackOverflowError: null
 ```

-However, with a little function wrapper addition and the use of the 'trampoline' we are able to return back to a single call stack-frame being used, as opposed to the O(n) memory complexity faced at this time.
+However, with a little function wrapper addition and the use of the _trampoline_, we are able to return to a single call stack frame being used.
+This is in contrast to the O(n) memory complexity otherwise encountered.

 ```clojure
 (declare is-even?)